-I love looking to E’s blog for ideas on how to wear work clothes for weekends, or weekend clothes to the office.
+I love looking to Elizabeth’s blog for ideas on how to wear work clothes for weekends, or weekend clothes to the office.
 Her blog is a great resource for ideas on how to look chic yet be comfortable when traveling.
 She’s also a great example of a woman who purchases quality, not quantity and rewears items over and over, each new ensemble giving the garment a new life.

-At first glance, E’s personal style may seem a bit conservative and preppy, but as you dig into her pieces, her accessories, and her choices of styling there’s a rock star who emerges.
-Monkey fur, black leather, zipper details and band tee shirts keeps E’s office-appropriate wardrobe from looking too severe and anything but boring.
+At first glance, Elizabeth’s personal style may seem a bit conservative and preppy, but as you dig into her pieces, her accessories, and her choices of styling there’s a rock star who emerges.
+Monkey fur, black leather, zipper details and band tee shirts keeps Elizabeth’s office-appropriate wardrobe from looking too severe and anything but boring.
 I look to E for inspiration on how to dress in a tasteful and professional manner without sacrificing personal style.
 She really has the combination down pat, and proves that one can be stylish and about business, can have fun and still be appropriate, can be a rock star and still be tasteful.

 How would you describe your personal style?

 Where did you get your passion for fashion?

 It's just always been something I've appreciated as far back as I can remember.
 I'm a visual person – I love interesting color combinations and beautiful shapes.
 I think fashion is something I'm naturally attracted to.